cpldcpu/tt02-mcpu5plus/validation/readme.md

 ## 📦 Prerequisites

 - A Raspberry Pi Pico has to be soldered to the rear side of the TinyTapeout Demo Board (see picture below).
-- The micropython up2 images has to be installed on the Pico.
+- The micropython uf2 image has to be installed on the Pico.
 [Latest image](https://micropython.org/download/RPI_PICO/).
 I am using the 'micropico' plugin for VSCODE as a development environment, but others may work as well.
 - The board should be powered only by the USB port on the Pico.
 - The *SLOW_CLK* jumper needs to be pulled.
 - All *Input* switches need to be in the "off" position.